Sophieke32/Gurobi_Hitori/README.md

 -t gives you the option to track the time the model took for all solutions in a csv file.
 Can be True or False.
 Default is 'False'

 ## Dependencies
-Currently, this repository uses the following dependencies:
+This project's dependencies are detailed in the `requirements.txt` file.
+Downloading the following using pip should cover them as well:
 - numpy
 - gurobipy (version 12.0.3)
 - networkx